nurupo/ci-release-publisher/README.md

     ...
     ```

-    `ci_release_publisher_*.sh` are helper scripts that you can find in the `scripts` directory.
+    `.travis/cirp/*.sh` are helper scripts that you can find in the `scripts` directory.

 9. General dos and don'ts.

     Dos:
-    - Do use `ci_release_publisher_*.sh` helper scripts, they check for some preconditions to be met before installing all of CI Release Publisher's dependencies and calling it.
+    - Do use `.travis/cirp/*.sh` helper scripts, they check for some important preconditions to be met before installing all of CI Release Publisher's dependencies and calling it.
-    - Do modify `ci_release_publisher_publish.sh` script to call the `publish` command with the arguments you want.
+    - Do modify `publish.sh` script to call the `publish` command with the arguments you want.
-    - Do things between the `ci_release_publisher_collect.sh` and `ci_release_publisher_publish.sh` calls, e.g. calculate hashes of the artifacts and include them as a file in the artifacts directory for `ci_release_publisher_publish.sh` to upload, or modify `ci_release_publisher_publish.sh` to calculate the hashes and pass them as the release body text argument, or generate a changelog and set it as the release body text.
+    - Do run things between the `collect.sh` and `publish.sh` calls.
+For example calculate hashes of the artifacts and include them as a file in the artifacts directory for `publish.sh` to upload, or modify `publish.sh` to calculate the hashes and pass them as the release body text argument, or generate a changelog and set it as the release body text.
-    - Do modify `ci_release_publisher_store.sh` script to call the `store` command with the arguments you want.
+    - Do modify `store.sh` script to call the `store` command with the arguments you want.
+    - Do modify `install.sh` for your needs.
+    - Do modify `check_precondition.sh` for your needs.
-    - Do use Travis-CI's `allow_failures` feature if you want to allow an artifact producing job to fail, the `ci_release_publisher_cleanup*.sh` scripts will make sure that the build artifacts of these jobs are not included in the release.
+    - Do use Travis-CI's `allow_failures` feature if you want to allow an artifact producing job to fail, the `cleanup*.sh` scripts will make sure that the build artifacts of these jobs are not included in the release.
-    - Do set `--tag-prefix` on all of the python script invocations in all `ci_release_publisher_*.sh` scripts if you already use branch names or tag names that start with `ci-`or `_ci-` for something else, as CI Release publisher might delete them.
+    - Do set `--tag-prefix` on all of the python script invocations in all `*.sh` scripts if you already use branch names or tag names that start with `ci-`or `_ci-` for something else, as CI Release publisher might delete them.
-    - Do set `--tag-prefix-incomplete-releases` on all of the python script invocations in all `ci_release_publisher_*.sh` scripts if you have branches or tags that differ by the starting `_`, e.g. `<name>` and `_<name>`, as CI Release publisher might delete them.
+    - Do set `--tag-prefix-incomplete-releases` on all of the python script invocations in all `*.sh` scripts if you have branches or tags that differ by the starting `_`, e.g. `<name>` and `_<name>`, as CI Release publisher might delete them.

     Don'ts:
-    - Don't modify `ci_release_publisher_cleanup*.sh` scripts, especially the arguments passed to `cleanup` commands.
-They do the exactly right thing, changing them will very likely break releases.
+    - Don't modify `cleanup*.sh` scripts, especially the arguments passed to `cleanup` commands.
+They are the exact arguments you want to call `cleanup` commands with, changing them without having a deep understanding of why they are needed will very likely break things.
-    - Don't remove `ci_release_publisher_cleanup*.sh` calls from your `travis.yml`.
+    - Don't remove `cleanup*.sh` calls from your `travis.yml`.
 They are rather numerous, but they are there to minimize the littering of the Releases page with draft releases.
 Also, some other commands, like `store`, depend on the exact `cleanup` command to be called right before them and will misbehave if the cleanup is removed.
-    - Don't re-arrange the order in which `ci_release_publisher_*.sh` scripts are called, doing so will break the logic.
+    - Don't re-arrange the order in which `*.sh` scripts are called, doing so will break the logic.

 ### Publishing to a different repository